*OPENING DATES & WATER AVAILABILITY MAY BE AFFECTED BY SNOW CONDITIONS*

 | Hause Creek|| White Pass (HWY 12)|| 18|| $9|| N/A|| $34|| 05/24|| 09/25|

-Reservations may be made up to 6 months in advance for single sites, and up to 12 months in advance for multisites.
+Reservations may be made up to 6 months in advance for single sites and up to 12 months in advance for multisites and groupsites.
+Reservations are not needed before or after the campground opening and closing dates for year around campgrounds.

 - Column 1 lists the campground.
 Click on each name to go to the individual campground page.